-When choosing a bathtub for your mobile home, there are certain factors which one must take into consideration.
+When choosing a bathtub for your manufactured home, there are certain factors which one must take into consideration.
 These factors vary and may include issues such as installation constraints, weight of the tub, the style, size and type of bathtub required.
-Once you can get your fingers around these issues, it becomes easier to narrow down your options because the market space is awash with bathtub choices which can fit any setting.
+Once you figure out these issues, it becomes easier to narrow down your options because the market space is awash with bathtub choices which can fit any setting.
 Here are some factors worth considering when looking for a bathtub.

 It is important to first clearly identify the type of bathtub you are going to buy.
 Generally, there are four main bathtub types in the market, the soaking bathtub, the air bathtub, the whirlpool bathtub and the combination bathtub.
 A soaking tub is generally designed just to be filled in with water, air and whirlpool bathtubs have a similar construction with the major difference being that, while air baths move air, Whirlpools move water through their plumbing.
 A combination bathtub on the other hand does combine the inherent benefits of both air and whirlpool baths.

 It is also important to take into consideration the safety and comfort of users who will bathe on the bathtub.
 For soaking bathtubs, make sure that the tub comes with a slip resistant tub floor so as to reduce accidental falls and slips.
 For additional relaxation, there are bathtubs which can come with built in arm rests which may even include neck support and pillows.